Welcome to today's edition of the Rush 24-7 podcast.

 But I, ladies and gentlemen, believe that it's indicative of his leadership style.

-As opposed to substance and what it takes to keep the nation safe.
+Obama, everything is a tug and an appeal to popular sentiment as opposed to substance and what it takes to keep the nation safe.

-Obama said today that terrorists captured on the battlefield should be given trials full rights.
+Obama said today that terrorists captured on the battlefield should be given trials, full rights.

-People, these states do not want people who have designs of blowing up people in the United States on this country's soil.
+People, these states do not want people who have designs blowing up people in the United States on this country's soil.

 Most people find nothing wrong with keeping these people at Guantanamo Bay.